 Unite Oregon members come from diverse cultural, ethnic, economic, and religious backgrounds.
 We’re immigrants, refugees, people of color, U.S.-born citizens, rural Oregonians, LGBTQ folks, workers, students, moms, dads, grandparents and, most importantly, allies in the struggle for social justice.
 We share a common belief in a multi-racial, multicultural democracy inclusive of all — and the passion to put our beliefs into action.
 Get to know us more, join us, or support us.

 September 22, 2016 at 5:00 PM - Rogue Action Center - Medford, OR

-September 02, 2016 at 6:00 PM - Unite Oregon - Portland, OR
+September 22, 2016 at 6:00 PM - Unite Oregon Multnomah County Office - Portland, OR

 For many years, Unite Oregon and coalition partners have been advocating to end law enforcement profiling.
 With the hard work of our members, supporters and partners, we passed End Profiling House Bills 2002 and 4003 so that a statewide Work Group could begin to implement meaningful statewide reforms for all law enforcement agencies.

 The stakes are highest for our community members across Oregon who identify as Black and African American, immigrant, refugee, Muslim, LGBTQ or houseless/homeless whose families continue to be traumatized by profiling practices and procedures of Oregon's law enforcement agencies.

 In December 2016, a legislative report will be submitted to the legislature on how to implement profiling reforms, so now is the time to learn what actions you can take to ensure strong anti-profiling policies are in place that reflect community priorities and hold law enforcement agencies accountable.